 The story wasn't bad but the ending sucked compared to his other novels.
 It's too tragic and everything in Dawson's life is "too much" especially the family war and the accidents.
-The characters weren't as memorable compared from his other novels.
-It became so predictable that when I was halfway of reading the novel, I already knew who would die in the end.
+The characters weren't as memorable compared to his other novels.
+It became so predictable that when I was halfway reading the novel, I already knew who would die in the end.

-The story is also melodramatic - accidents, alcoholism, guilt, injuries, threats, violence, ghosts, forgiveness, retribution.
+The story is also too melodramatic - accidents, alcoholism, guilt, injuries, threats, violence, ghosts, forgiveness, retribution.
 The different aspects do not fit well together to make a cohesive story.
 The ending, while not completely predictable, goes over the top in drama.
 This is somewhat new to me because I couldn't find the "Nicholas Sparks" I know from this novel.
 I guess I finally understood why he said this was the most difficult book he had ever written.
-This is not his usual style.
+This was not his usual style.
 He took some risk in writing this new one but I still like his usual style.

 If this is your first time to read a Nicholas Sparks book then I suggest that you skip this one first.
 Read his other novels from his book list so you won't get disappointed.
 He is still my favorite and would still buy his next novel but I really didn't like this one.
 Dawson Cole nor Amanda Collier didn't make any impression on me at all.
 The movie producers probably rushed him in writing this one because this BEST OF ME is not the best one at all.

 I suggest new readers of Nicholas Sparks to start with The Notebook, The Wedding, The Guardian, The Lucky One, Dear John, The Choice, A Walk to Remember or Message in a Bottle.
 As for the fans like myself, If you haven't read this one yet then you may do so just don't expect a lot.
 It's a tearjerker for others but not for me.
-It's okay but not as good the books he have written in the past.
+It's okay but not as good the books he had written in the past.

 I'll rate this 5.5 out of 10.